fernandozuher/naoqi_webots/README.md

 * Webots R2020a revision 1
 * Choregraphe Version 2.8.6.23

-...but it is supposed to work in later versions too.
+...but it is supposed to work in newer versions too.

 ### Build